 Lives in habitat unlikely to burn.
-Likely has an ability to reshoot from buds in trunk and stems as well as suckering growth if damage or burnt.
+It likely has an ability to reshoot from buds in trunk and stems, as well as, suckering growth if damage or burnt.

-australe – Latin for southern or south – likely referring to its distribution in that it has an atypical far-south distribution (most Syzygium grow in the tropics).
+australe – Latin for “southern” or “south” – likely referring to its distribution in that it grows much further south than most other Syzygium species.